TechnossusLLC/On-Premises-Release-Toolkit/documentation/deploydatabase.md

 This plugin allows you to deploy a database using a dacpac.
 In order for the dacpac to deploy, the TFS Service account will also need 'sysadmin' access to the db server.

+You will need to have SSDT installed on your build agent.
+You can get the correct version [here](https://www.microsoft.com/en-us/download/details.aspx?id=43370)

 ![Plugin Config](databasedeployconfig.png)

 ## Inputs